Is the world doing enough to help Afghans? | DW | 18.01.2022

 Many Afghans are selling possessions to buy food, and urban communities are facing food insecurity on levels similar to rural areas for the first time.

-Some 8.7 million people are "one step away from starvation," Mary-Ellen McGroarty, head of the World Food Program in Afghanistan, said in October.
+About 8.7 million people are "one step away from starvation," Mary-Ellen McGroarty, head of the World Food Programme in Afghanistan, said in October.

 Salahuddin Ludin, a political expert in Afghanistan, told DW that life has become "extremely difficult" for most Afghans.
 "International aid organizations have left the country.
 The Taliban are unable to pay the wages to government employees.
 The public health care sector is in a disarray," he pointed out.

-Lal Gul Lal, former head of Afghanistan's Human Rights Organization, says the country was facing a humanitarian crisis long before the Taliban came to power, but the situation has deteriorated further in the past few months.
+Lal Gul Lal, former head of Afghanistan's Human Rights Organization, said the country was facing a humanitarian crisis long before the Taliban came to power and the situation had deteriorated further in the past few months.

 Apart from the suffering of the rural population, even Afghans based in cities are finding it impossible to make ends meet.

-The international financial sanctions will hurt the Taliban to an extent, but they have had a terrible impact on common Afghans, said Lal.
+The international financial sanctions will hurt the Taliban to an extent, but they have had a terrible impact on common Afghans, Lal said.

-Ludin pointed out that many Afghans had put their savings in bank accounts.
+Ludin said many Afghans had put their savings in bank accounts.
 "Now, they cannot access them.
 Afghan businessmen, for instance, cannot make international transfers, which has resulted in high commodity prices in the country," he said.

 "The US should first recognize the Taliban as Afghanistan's rulers and then unfreeze bank assets.
-That way it can hold the Taliban accountable," he said, adding that if the US gave financial concessions to the group without engaging with it, the money would end up in the Taliban's coffers.
+That way it can hold the Taliban accountable," he said, adding that if the US were to give financial concessions to the group without engaging with it, the money would end up in the Taliban's coffers.

 Lal is also of the view that the US needs to unfreeze the assets to lift Afghans out of the humanitarian crisis.
 "But the money should only be released under strict conditions, one of which is that the Taliban don't have direct access to it," Lal said.

-Torek Farhadi, a former Afghan government adviser, says the release of around $9.5 billion will bring liquidity to the Afghan market.
+Torek Farhadi, a former Afghan government adviser, said the release of about $9.5 billion would bring liquidity to the Afghan market.
 "The process must be audited by the United Nations so that the money does not go to the Taliban.
 It could be used to pay salaries to government employees, but it must be ensured that it does not go to Taliban fighters," he said.

 "I have been unemployed for months.
-I have sold all my household items and bought food items with the income," said the mother of two, who asked not to be named for fear of reprisals.
+I have sold all my household items and bought food items with the income," said the mother of two.

-Ajmal (name changed), who also used to work for a government agency in the capital Kabul, confirms that many former government officials are struggling to make ends meet.
-"These former officials are unfortunately begging now, and some others have turned to daily-wage labor," he told DW.
+Ajmal (name changed), who also used to work for a government agency in the capital, Kabul, told DW that many former government officials are struggling to make ends meet.
+"These former officials are unfortunately begging now, and some others have turned to daily-wage labor," he said.

 Afghanistan is also facing a drought, which is forcing rural families to sell everything, including their own children.